jpalala/tilgrep/README.md

 # tilgrep

 ## what is it

-api for searching today i learned articles
+API for searching today i learned articles

-todo:
+## how it will work

+People submit their article - link, title, tags, excerpt.
+A script pulls out the content and feeds to a database.
+(MVP - use algolia free)

+## why

+a lot of people write Today I learned articles.
+Not all of these things are easily googleable.

+## todo

+- [ ] create a basic minimalist template html for site
-[ ] markdown parsing engine to move content
+- [ ] markdown parsing engine to move content
-[ ] pr template (for people to just contribute to it)
+- [ ] pr template (for people to just contribute to it)